jameshfisher/jameshfisher.com/_posts/2017-08-08-hosting-on-netlify.md

 ---
-title: "Hosting this blog on Netlify"
+title: "How to move your GitHub pages blog to Netlify"
 ---

 I bought `jameshfisher.com` to use for this blog.